LearnersGuild/guide/Game_Manual/Boundaries.md

 1. **Culture Contribution:** How much your team members felt you contributed positively to the team culture.
 This is a weighted average with more recent projects counting more than earlier ones.
 Represented as a percentage (0-100%).

-## Game Over Conditions
+## Fail Conditions

 Our game is not designed as a zero-sum game.
-It is a multi-player co-operative game.
-One player winning does not mean another loses.
+It is a multiplayer cooperative game, therefore one player winning does not mean another loses.

-There are, however, conditions by which a player can be kicked out if any of the following happens:
+A player fails the game, and is subsequently kicked out, if any of the following conditions persists over multiple cycles:

-1. Their Time Dedication per Cycle is too low
+1. Time Dedication per Cycle is too low
-2. Their XP is too low
+1. Rate of XP growth is too low
-3. Their Learning Support is too low
+1. Learning Support is too low
-4. Their Culture Contribution is too low
+1. Culture Contribution is too low
-5. Their Discernment is way off (too high or too low)
+1. Discernment is too high or too low

 For now, since we have very little historical data tracking stats, "too high" and "too low" are the best we can do in defining these stat thresholds.
 It's up to the Moderator to decide what the thresholds are for each stat and to communicate these thresholds to the players.